acemezu-alt/Echo-Crystal-Cavern/README.md

 ## Project Description

 Echo Crystal Cavern is a small fantasy environment created in Unreal Engine 5.
-The scene focuses on glowing crystal formations, cave surfaces, atmospheric lighting, and environmental shader effects.
+The project focuses on creating a visually immersive cave using physically based materials, shaders, lighting, and atmospheric effects.
+Players explore a hidden cavern illuminated by glowing crystals and surrounded by detailed rock formations.

+---

 ## Initial Project Setup

 1. Created a Blank Unreal Engine 5 project.
-2. Enabled Starter Content.
+2. Added Starter Content.
-3. Created the main crystal cavern level.
+3. Created the main cave level.
-4. Added placeholder cave walls, rocks, lighting, and crystal meshes.
+4. Added placeholder cave meshes and lighting.
-5. Organized the project into folders:
+5. Organized project folders for Materials, Meshes, Textures, Blueprints, and Maps.
-   - Materials
-   - Material Instances
-   - Meshes
-   - Textures
-   - Blueprints
-   - Maps
 6. Initialized Git version control.
-7. Connected the local project to GitHub.
+7. Connected the project to GitHub.
-8. Added an Unreal Engine .gitignore file.
+8. Added an Unreal Engine `.gitignore` file.
-9. Pushed the initial project setup to the repository.
+9. Pushed the initial project to GitHub.
-10. Added the instructor as a repository collaborator.
+10. Added the instructor as a collaborator.

+---

-## Topic 2 Shader Development
+## Topic 2: Basic Shader Creation

-For this stage of the project, I created a basic glowing crystal shader using the Unreal Engine Material Editor.
+For this milestone, I created a custom crystal shader using the Unreal Engine Material Editor.

 ### Material Name

-M_CrystalGlow
+`M_CrystalGlow`

 ### Shader Features

-- Adjustable crystal color
+- Adjustable crystal color using a Vector Parameter.
-- Emissive glow
-- Fresnel-based edge lighting
+- Fresnel edge glow effect.
-- Adjustable glow intensity
+- Adjustable emissive intensity using a Scalar Parameter.
-- Optional pulsing animation
-- Subtle moving surface pattern
+- Bright glowing crystal appearance.

 ### Shader Creation Process

-1. Created a new material named M_CrystalGlow.
+1. Created a new material named `M_CrystalGlow`.
-2. Added a Vector Parameter named CrystalColor.
+2. Added a Vector Parameter named `CrystalColor`.
-3. Connected CrystalColor to the Base Color input.
+3. Connected the color to the Base Color input.
-4. Used a Fresnel node to create stronger lighting around the edges of the crystal.
+4. Used a Fresnel node to create edge highlighting.
-5. Multiplied the Fresnel effect by CrystalColor.
+5. Multiplied the Fresnel effect with the crystal color.
-6. Added a Scalar Parameter named GlowIntensity.
+6. Added a Scalar Parameter named `GlowIntensity`.
-7. Connected the final result to Emissive Color.
+7. Connected the result to the Emissive Color input.
-8. Added a Time and Sine node to create a subtle pulsing glow.
-9. Used Texture Coordinate and Panner nodes to create movement across the crystal surface.
-10. Applied the material to a crystal mesh in the scene.
+8. Applied the material to the crystal meshes in the scene.
-11. Created a Material Instance for easier customization.

-## Challenges and Solutions
+### Challenges

-One challenge was controlling the brightness of the emissive effect.
-At first, the crystal appeared either too dark or extremely bright.
-I solved this by creating a Scalar Parameter for the glow intensity, which allowed me to adjust the brightness more easily.
+One challenge was controlling the brightness of the emissive glow.
+At first the crystal appeared too bright, making it difficult to see surface details.
+Creating a GlowIntensity parameter allowed me to easily adjust the brightness until it looked more natural.

-Another challenge was making the pulsing effect subtle.
-The original animation changed too quickly and distracted from the environment.
-I reduced the Time multiplication value to slow the animation and used a Sine node to create a smoother transition.

-I also had to make sure the moving texture effect did not look too fast or repetitive.
-Lowering the Panner speed helped create a slower and more natural-looking effect.
+---

+## Topic 3: Physically Based Materials (PBR)

+For this milestone, I created a physically based rock material to improve the realism of the cave environment.

+### Material Name

+`M_CaveRock_PBR`

+### PBR Textures Used

+- Base Color (Albedo)
+- Roughness
+- Normal Map
+- Ambient Occlusion

+The rock material uses a Metallic value of 0 because natural stone is not metallic.

+### Normal Mapping

+A normal map was applied to create the appearance of cracks, bumps, and uneven rock surfaces without increasing the mesh complexity.
+This added much more detail to the cave walls while maintaining good performance.

+### Lighting Improvements

+To better showcase the material, I adjusted the cave lighting by placing colored lights near the crystal formations.
+The lighting highlights the rough stone surfaces and makes the normal map details more visible.
+These adjustments helped create a more immersive cave atmosphere.

+### Challenges

+One challenge was understanding how each PBR texture affected the final material.
+After experimenting with the albedo, roughness, ambient occlusion, and normal maps, I learned how each texture contributes to creating realistic surfaces.
+I also had to ensure the normal map was imported correctly so Unreal recognized it as a normal map rather than a regular image.

+---

-## Personal Reflection
+## Reflection

-Creating this shader helped me better understand how different material nodes work together.
-Before this assignment, I mainly thought of materials as static textures.
-I now understand that materials can use mathematical values, parameters, and time-based nodes to create dynamic visual effects.
+Working with shaders and PBR materials helped me better understand how materials are built inside Unreal Engine.
+Before this project I mainly viewed materials as simple textures, but I now understand how multiple texture maps and material nodes work together to create realistic surfaces.
+I also became more comfortable using the Material Editor and troubleshooting connections between different nodes.

-The Material Editor made shader creation feel more approachable because I could visually connect nodes and immediately preview the results.
-This process also taught me the importance of testing small changes instead of adding too many effects at once.
+---

 ## Future Plans

-- Create additional crystal color variations.
+- Add animated crystal shaders.
-- Improve the crystal surface texture.
+- Improve cave lighting and atmosphere.
-- Add wet rock materials.
-- Create a reflective cave-water shader.
+- Create a reflective water material.
-- Improve lighting and atmospheric fog.
+- Add moss and wet rock variations.
-- Optimize the materials for performance.
+- Continue refining the cave environment for the final project.